alpkarademir/alpkarademir.github.io/README.md

 Personal portfolio page works.
-You can view it at alpkarademir.me
+You can view it at http://alpkarademir.me